Jim Gannon: Early life

 Gannon was born in Southwark, South London and moved with his family to Ireland at a young age.
+His father was a painter and decorator, and his mother was a cleaner.
 He considers himself to be a "working class Irish Catholic".
+He served in the Irish Army as a teenager and was asked to go on a training course for the Army Ranger Wing, though rejected the opportunity as it would mean giving up football.
+He had to buy himself out of the Army so as to play football professionally in England.

 Playing career

 Early career

 In 1987, he received his start in higher-level football with Irish club Dundalk.
 Whilst with the club he played in both the UEFA Champions League and UEFA Cup Winners' Cup, in a highly successful period in the club's history.
 During his spell at the club, they did the Irish double, winning both the FAI Cup and topping the League of Ireland Premier Division in 1987–88.
 His performances for Dundalk earned him a £70,000 move to Sheffield United in April 1989.
 However, he was unable to break into the first team at Bramall Lane.
-He spent a brief time in 1989–90 on loan at struggling Halifax Town, making two appearances for the "Shaymen".
+He spent a brief time in 1989–90 on loan at struggling Halifax Town, making two appearances for the club.